LeonardoESousa/NEMO/README.md

 ## How to use it?

 1. Initial steps:
     - Create a folder for your project.
 Add the log file for the frequency calculation to your folder.
 If the frequency calculation was run with Gaussian, you must also provide a QChem input file containing some settings you wish to apply in the ensemble calculations (e.g. functional, basis set, omega value, charge and multiplicity etc).
-An example of such file (td.in) is provided here [here](https://github.com/LeonardoESousa/NEMO/tree/main/batch_examples).
+An example of such file (td.in) is provided [here](https://github.com/LeonardoESousa/NEMO/tree/main/batch_examples).
     - A frequency calculation in the S0 state is suitable for computing an absorption spectrum.
 For fluorescence spectra and/or ISC rates calculations from Sn states to triplet states, a Sn frequency calculation is expected.
 Finally, for phosphorescence spectra and/or rISC rates calculations from Tn states to singlet states, a Tn frequency calculation is expected.
     - Run the `nemo` command.
 Choose option 1 and follow the instructions to select the parameters of the calculation.
 This includes the dielectric constant and refractive index of the medium.
 This information will be used to obtain state-specific solvent corrections to the TD(A)-DFT energies.
     - Add a bash script file to the folder.
 This file depends on which batch system you use.
 Examples of this file for users of slurm or task spooler (ts) are presented [here](https://github.com/LeonardoESousa/NEMO/tree/main/batch_examples)).